TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 ### Change screen resolution and execute a command

-A script is provided with this package which allows you to change the resolution on the fly, executes a program, then revert back to original resolution when program quits:
+A script is provided with this package which allows you to change the resolution on the fly, executes a program, then reverts back to original resolution when program quits:

 ```